charlesfoster/covid-illumina-snakemake/README.md

           \      ~-____-~    _-~    ~-_    ~-_-~    /
             ~-_           _-~          ~-_       _-~
                ~--______-~                ~-___-~

 usage: CIS [options] <query_directory>

 covid-illumina-snakemake: a pipeline for analysis SARS-CoV-2 samples

 positional arguments:
   query_directory       Path to directory with reads to process.

-optional arguments:
+options:
-  -h, --help            show this help message and exit -c <int>, --consensus_freq <int>
+  -h, --help            show this help message and exit -c <float>, --consensus_freq <float>
-                        Variant allele frequency threshold for a variant to be incorporated into consensus genome.
-Default: 0.9 -i ISOLATES, --isolates ISOLATES
+                        Variant allele frequency threshold for a non-indel variant to be incorporated into consensus genome.
+Default: 0.75
+  -if <float>, --indel_freq <float>
+                        Variant allele frequency threshold for an indel variant to be incorporated into consensus genome.
+Default: 0.75
+  -i ISOLATES, --isolates ISOLATES
-                        List of isolates to assemble (Default: all isolates in query_directory)
-  -f, --force           Force overwriting of completed files (Default: files
+                        List of isolates to assemble (Default: all isolates in query_directory) -f, --force           Force overwriting of completed files (Default: files not overwritten) -k KRAKEN2_DB, --kraken2_db KRAKEN2_DB
-                        not overwritten)
-  -k KRAKEN2_DB, --kraken2_db KRAKEN2_DB
                         kraken2 database.
-Default: /data/kraken2_kmers/viral
+Default: /data/kraken_files/k2_viral
+  -m MIN_DEPTH, --min_depth MIN_DEPTH
-  -n, --dry_run         Dry run only
+                        Minimum depth for (1) an SNV to be kept; and (2) consensus genome generation.
+Default: 10 -n, --dry_run         Dry run only
   -o OUTDIR, --outdir OUTDIR
-                        Output directory.
-Default: /home/vrl/Programs/covid-
-                        illumina-snakemake/results/2021-12-02
-  -p, --print_dag       Save directed acyclic graph (DAG) of workflow -r REFERENCE, --reference REFERENCE
+                        Explicitly specify output directory rather than the default of '/home/cfos/Programs/COVID_Illumina_Snakemake/results/<input_reads_directory_name>' -p, --print_dag       Save directed acyclic graph (DAG) of workflow -r REFERENCE, --reference REFERENCE
-                        Reference genome to use (Default:
+                        Reference genome to use (Default: /home/cfos/miniconda3/envs/CIS/lib/python3.10/site-
-                        /home/vrl/miniconda3/envs/CIS/lib/python3.9/site-
                         packages/CIS/bin/NC_045512.fasta)
   -s SCHEME, --scheme SCHEME
+                        Primer scheme to use.
+Built-in opts are:
+                                 - 'midnight'
+                                 - 'swift'
+                                 - 'eden'
+                                 - 'articv4.1'
+                                 - 'articv3'

-                        Primer scheme to use: built-in opts are 'midnight', 'swift', 'eden', but if using your own scheme provide the full path to the bed file here (Default: midnight) -t <int>, --threads <int>
+                                 If using your own scheme provide the full path to the bed file here (Default: midnight)
+  -t <int>, --threads <int>
                         Number of threads to use
   -v VARIANT_CALLER, --variant_caller VARIANT_CALLER
                         Variant caller to use.
-Choices: 'lofreq' or 'ivar'
+Choices: 'lofreq' or 'ivar' Default: 'lofreq' -w WORKFLOW, --workflow WORKFLOW
-                        Default: 'lofreq'
-  --keep_reads          Keep trimmed reads
+                        Workflow to use.
+Choices: 'routine' or 'wastewater' Default: 'routine' -xn, --skip_nextclade_check
+                        Skip check for a Nextclade update -xf, --skip_freyja_check
+                        Skip check for a freyja update (if using wastewater workflow) --legacy              Output the quality control column names in 'legacy' format.
+Default: False --no_singularity      Stop the use of singularity (no effect: singularity is disabled on this branch) --keep_reads          Keep trimmed reads
-  --version             show program's version number and exit --suffix <str>        Suffix used to identify samples from reads.
-Default:
+  --version             show program's version number and exit --technology <str>    Sequencing technology (Default: 'Illumina Miseq') --use_date            Name output directory and files after today's date rather than input reads directory name --snv_min float       Suffix used to identify samples from reads.
+Default: 0.25 --suffix <str>        Suffix used to identify samples from reads.
+Default: _L001_R1_001.fastq.gz --max_memory <int>    Maximum memory (in MB) that you would like to provide to snakemake.
+Default: 53222MB --redo_demix          Redo demixing using freyja ('wastewater' workflow only) --verbose             Print junk to screen.
-                        _L001_R1_001.fastq.gz
-  --max_memory <int>    Maximum memory (in MB) that you would like to provide
-                        to snakemake.
-Default: 60082MB --verbose             Print junk to screen.
   --report              Generate report.
 ```